Skip to navigation

 All suffering is due to vices.
 Vices are due to ignorance.
 Ignorance can be removed by godly knowledge.
 Godly knowledge is imparted by God himself at the end of Iron Age (Kaliyuga).
 This is the end of Iron Age.
 Therefore, now you can attain supreme purity, peace and prosperity, which is your godfatherly birthright in the new Golden-aged world now being re-established.
 Now or never.

-What the buggery is that supposed to mean?
+What on earth is that supposed to mean?
 If that one's a little too esoteric, try this one.
 On another wall in the museum is the following list of entries in God's curriculum vitae:

 The Delwara Jain Temples